jomurgel/my-corne-keymap/README.md

   - Solid is of course there by default.
 - Tapdance Enabled:
   - Capslock is on layer 2, but also double-tap the esc key on layer 1.
+- Enables VIA for ease of switching keys on the fly.
+Lighting doesn't work for crkbd/rev1 with VIA but keys do.

 ## Usage
 ```bash